The preparation for Mists of Panderia series of posts have not stopped. I am currently working on the next

 and preparing for Mists – Gold seller activity is expanding greatly.
 If it hasn’t hit your smaller server yet, it

-, up until a few days ago I noticed no increased suspicious activity and now out of no where you can’t
+will, up until a few days ago I noticed no increased suspicious activity and now out of no where you can’t

 use the AH or stand in Stormwind/Orgrimmar without being bombarded by players breaking the Terms of